Grand China Discovery - 15 Days / 14 Nights

 Day 7 Xian - Guilin (AB, L, D)

-Visit Shanxi Provincial Museum before departing our flight to Guilin.
-The Shanxi Provincial Museum
+Visit Shaanxi Provincial Museum and the Muslim Square before departing our flight to Guilin.
+The Shaanxi Provincial Museum

 is the first modern national museum and one of the four largest museums in China.
-Built in 1983, the museum vividly displays 370,000 exhibits and documents the history of China over a million years, from prehistoric times to about 1840 AD.
-It focuses on the highlights of the Shaanxi culture and depicts the development of Chinese civilization.
+Built in 1983, the museum vividly displays 370,000 exhibits and displays the history of over a million years from prehistoric times to about 1840 AD.
+It focuses on the highlights of Shaanxi culture and depicts the development of Chinese civilization.
 Take a step back into history as you stroll through the museum and observe relics and ancient collections from all periods.
-Then make your way to the airport for your flight to Guilin.
+Then, we make our way to the airport for our flight to Guilin.
+The Muslim Square

 Day 8 Guilin (AB, L, D)